Agent Native

 rstream exposes discovery, authentication, API, CLI, and workflow metadata so agents can understand the product before acting on behalf of a user.
 The goal is not only to make rstream crawlable, but to give automation clients enough structured context to obtain user-approved access, choose the right permissions, operate tunnels, and stop when a task requires explicit confirmation.

 The agent-native surface is built from several independent contracts.
 Discovery documents advertise where the APIs and skills live.
 OAuth metadata describes how an agent obtains a bearer token.
-OpenAPI contracts describe the hosted control plane and engine data plane.
+OpenAPI contracts describe the Control plane API and Engine API.
 Agent Skills provide task-level instructions for setup, APIs, CLI usage, tunnels, WebTTY, and troubleshooting.
 Markdown negotiation makes public documentation easier to read in compact form.

 Discovery entrypoints